Machine Readable Cataloguing (Marc)

 Our Marc records are regarded as the highest quality, most comprehensive records available for foreign-language titles.
 Yes, they really are that good :-)

 Our UKMarc utility was developed in 2005 with assistance from Bradford Central Library.
 It was tested with Concerto and Axiell Galaxy systems.

-Our Marc21 utility was introduced in 2007 with assistance from Leicestershire and Auckland Libraries.
+Our Marc21 utility was introduced in 2007 with assistance from Leicestershire Libraries.
 It was tested with Talis, Millennium and SirsiDynix systems.

 Our Marc21rda utility was introduced in 2013 to support the changes from AACR2 to RDA.
 A consultative exercise with BDS, our Libraries and the key LMS vendors, ensuring a smooth transition to the new standards.

-Our USMarc utility was introduced in 2014 to support our libraries in Australia.
+Our USMarc utility was introduced in 2014 to support our libraries in Australia, Canada and USA.
 RDA requirements have also been accommodated in our USMarc records.

 Our Marc XML utility was launched in 2016 to support our Academic and International libraries.
 We view XML as 'the way forward' and have made significant strides in XML for our Marc and EDI systems.

 Quality, Value and Flexibility

 Books Asia is the only foreign-languages supplier to create in-house Marc records.
 We have invested in technology, and built our expertise by working with BDS and many Cataloguers across the UK and beyond.